 Mental health professionals experienced working in high-conflict divorce will learn about OCB’s unique psycho-educational and experiential skills building curriculum.
 Didactic web-based seminars are the first part of this training and will occur in Spring of 2019 leading up to the Family Camp.
 In the second part of the program trainees will attend Family Camp where they will work day and night with Drs.
 Abigail Judge and Leslie Drozd observing and analyzing groups, camp activities and family interventions.

 Spring/Early Summer 2019 Web-Based Seminars & Pre-camp reading

-The web-based seminars will include pre-recorded video lectures presented by Drs.
-Robin Deutsch, Peggie Ward and Matthew Sullivan and others (topics listed below), and a question/answer video conference after camp.
+The web-based seminars will include live webinars with some of the camp Clinical Team and pre-recorded video lectures presented by Drs.
+Robin Deutsch, Peggie Ward and Matthew Sullivan and others, and a question/answer video conference after camp.
 There will also be assignments of relevant readings on the topic of high-conflict divorce.

 Video lecture topics may include:

 - Introduction to Camp and The Milieu (OCB Staff) – Live